johannespfrang/axe-wdio-memory-leak/README.md

 ```

 The `wdio.conf.js` already enables `NODE_OPTIONS=--inspect` for the WebdriverIO worker.
-Attach a debugger, e.g. via [chrome://inspect](chrome://inspect) in Chrome, and use allocation instrumentation and heap snapshots to investigate.
+Attach a debugger, e.g. via [edge://inspect](chrome://inspect) in Edge or via [chrome://inspect](chrome://inspect) in Chrome, and use allocation instrumentation and heap snapshots to investigate.

 ## Screenshots